Introduction

 For example, when you use the useList hook, Refine internally calls the getList() method of the data provider.

-In this case, we pass the supabaseClient as the data provider.
+In this case, src/providers/data.ts creates the data provider with supabaseDataProvider(supabaseClient).
 Supabase is supported out-of-the-box as a data provider by Refine.
 Here, the data provider internally calls supabase-js database methods like select(), insert(), etc., to handle the data.

 You can learn more about data provider in the Refine docs.